12 Amazing Poison Dart Frog Facts (With Pictures)

 Poison Dart frogs have five naturally occurring amino acid replacements in their muscles, one of which gives them immunity to their own toxin.
 Though this answers the question of why these frogs don’t succumb to their own toxicity, it’s the result of a single genetic mutation and doesn’t provide any options for an antidote to the poison.

-9. Poison Dart Frogs Have Only One Natural Predator
+9. Poison Dart Frogs Have Natural Predators

 10. Their Health Offers Insights Into the Environment